Divyaanshvats/Emotion-Mirror/README.md

 ### Asynchronous Processing

 DeepFace inference is executed in a separate thread, preventing the webcam feed from freezing while emotion analysis is performed.

+### Independent Multi-Face Tracking

+Each detected face maintains its own emotion history, confidence tracking, and smoothing buffer.
+This prevents predictions from one person affecting another person's emotion analysis.

 ### Improved Emotion Sensitivity